 Once down the mountain, Rauðasandur can be reached from both the right-hand side and the left-hand side, where there is a camping area.
 There is a couple of km drive and the car can be parked in a small parking lot.

 By the parking lot, there is a map explaining how to get to the beach.
-Handwritten on it in Icelandic were directions that there is a 1 km walk to the beach and a shallow river has to be waded.
+Handwritten on it in Icelandic were directions that there is a 1 km walk to the beach, and a shallow river has to be waded.

-Funny troll signs lead the way :) Ok, now, wading a shallow river; how shallow and how wide is that river and where is it?
+Funny troll signs lead the way :) Ok, now, wading a shallow river; how shallow and how wide is that river, and where is it?

-Wading the shallow water
+Wading in the shallow water

 French tourists followed us, wondering the same thing, how to get to the red sandy beach on the other side of the sea.

-All of a sudden I spotted a man walking on the sea in the distance.
+All of a sudden, I spotted a man walking on the sea in the distance.
 It was a surreal sight; it looked like he was actually walking on water!
 I walked faster so I could ask him how to get to the other side.

 The man was the farmer in this area and had been to the beach to collect whale bones from a whale that had beached here 2 years earlier.
 His daughter made artwork from the whale bones.

 The farmer said that it was easy to pass the river (sea) and that it was shallow.
-It was indeed shallow and easily passable but ice cold.
+It was indeed shallow and easily passable, but ice cold.

-Although it is a bit difficult getting here, driving to this remote area of Iceland, driving down the steep mountain, walking for half an hour, and wading the cold sea/river, it is so worth it when you reach the destination, the red sands.
+Although it is a bit difficult getting here, driving to this remote area of Iceland, driving down the steep mountain, walking for half an hour, and wading in the cold sea/river, it is so worth it when you reach the destination, the red sands.

 It is just lovely being here in tranquillity and beautiful nature.
 And one can take beautiful photos here, given that the light is right.